 - Tactics Room

-These structures are the main buildings to consider depending on the teams that you felt that you struggle the most against.
+These structures are the main buildings to consider when creating a defense team.
+While it is up to the player's preference, the order above is our suggestion.
 Healing Tower helps to ward against Bolt Tower and Savage Blow stacking, Panic Manor could further disrupt the attackers by inflicting Panic, Bright and Dark Shrines is useful to debuff the main units, and Tactics Room delays the ranged units from reaching your units.
+Due to the prominence of high-level Bolt Towers, the Catapult is becoming increasingly relevant to shut down at least half of the most common Bolt Tower locations (down the middle).

 - Bolt Trap